Golang Database Library Orm Example - Many to Many

 .

-Left join is important because if a user do not have an address, that user record will not be returned.
+Left join is important because if we perform an inner or right join instead, if a user do not have

-While doing left joins, alias, especially on IDs must be set to prevent name conflict.
+an address, that user record will not be returned.
+While doing left joins, alias, especially on IDs

 sqlx

 If you look at the full source code, it is 2 pages long.
-So, I will only include snippets here.
+So, I will only include relevant snippets here.

 Starting with sql queries, we try to limit number of users to 30.